fahdkmsft/azureml-previews/previews/compare-runs/README.md

-# [Private Preview] Compare Runs
+# [Private Preview] Compare Jobs

 ## Overview

-Users can now compare more than one run in the run list view to view differences in parameters, metrics, and tags.
+Users can now compare more than one job in the job list view to view differences in parameters, metrics, and tags.
 This feature is currently enabled for all internal users at Microsoft.
 For external users looking to join the private preview, please fill out this [form](https://forms.office.com/r/KkZtVUxgmv).

 ## How to use the feature